-Collective bargaining agreements are subject to assumption and rejection as well.
-However, due to the importance and the widespread impact rejection of a collective bargaining agreement could have, the U.S. Supreme Court has placed extra burdens on debtors seeking to reject such agreements.
+Labor agreements are subject to assumption and rejection as well.
+However, due to the importance and the widespread impact rejection of such an agreement could have, the U.S. Supreme Court has placed extra burdens on debtors seeking to reject labor agreements.
 These include mandating that the bankruptcy court balance the hardships employees would suffer as a result of rejection of the agreements against the benefits to the municipality for rejecting those agreements.
 The court also must conclude that the municipality employed reasonable efforts to resolve contract issues short of rejection, and that a prompt resolution would not be forthcoming.
-A special Bankruptcy Code provision makes it even more difficult to reject a collective bargaining agreement in a chapter 11 case, but Congress has chosen not to extend the sweep of that provision to chapter 9 cases.
+A special Bankruptcy Code provision makes it even more difficult to reject a collective bargaining agreement in a chapter 11 case, but Congress has not extended the sweep of that provision to chapter 9 cases.